MASSES AND OTHER INFORMATION

 SECOND / RETIRING COLLECTION

-The second/retiring collection on Sunday 1st June is for the Catholic Communications Network.
+The second/retiring collection on Sunday 15th June will for Day for Life.

 DIOCESAN PILGRIMAGE TO LOURDES